DigitalCausalityLab/causal-case-studies/.github/ISSUE_TEMPLATE/new-case-study.md

 ## 3. Available resources and references

 Please provide information on available resources below, for example, code implementations, references to textbook chapters, blog posts, data resources etc.

+## 4. Comments

+Add any comments you have that might help the participants of the DCL.
+You can mention what you think is the main challenge in this case study.